AstraLLM/AstraLLM/README.md

 - **Additional Strategies**: Development of new trading strategies specifically optimized for AsterDEX market dynamics
 - **Enhanced AI Models**: Continuous improvement of machine learning models with more AsterDEX-specific features and data
-- **Cross-DEX Arbitrage**: Expansion to include arbitrage opportunities between AsterDEX and other Astar ecosystem DEXs
+- **Cross-DEX Arbitrage**: Expansion to include arbitrage opportunities between AsterDEX and other AsterDex ecosystem DEXs
 - **Advanced Order Types**: Implementation of sophisticated order types like TWAP (Time-Weighted Average Price) for AsterDEX
 - **Portfolio Management**: Comprehensive portfolio tracking and rebalancing across multiple AsterDEX positions

 ### Ecosystem Expansion

-- **Astar DApp Integration**: Integration with other dApps in the Astar ecosystem for enhanced functionality
+- **AsterDex DApp Integration**: Integration with other dApps in the AsterDex ecosystem for enhanced functionality
 - **Cross-Chain Features**: Support for cross-chain opportunities involving AsterDEX and bridge protocols
 - **Governance Participation**: Automated participation in AsterDEX governance and protocol improvements
-- **Yield Optimization**: Intelligent allocation between trading and yield farming opportunities on Astar
+- **Yield Optimization**: Intelligent allocation between trading and yield farming opportunities on AsterDex

 ---